We are committed to respect, support, and the wellbeing of all.

 - Partnership with other agencies that will enable children who are hard of hearing, deaf or have vision loss to succeed now and in the future

 The Arizona State Schools for the Deaf and the Blind (ASDB) was founded in 1912 – the year of Arizona’s statehood.
 ASDB serves over 2,000 children who are blind, visually impaired, deaf, hard of hearing or deafblind from birth to grade 12.
-ASDB operates two schools for the deaf, one school for the blind, a statewide birth-to-three early childhood and family education program and five regional cooperatives which provide services to students attending a local school.
+ASDB operates two schools for the deaf, one school for the blind, our statewide Early Learning Program which includes birth to three and preschool programs, and Itinerant Services for students attending a school with one of our district partners.
 ASDB is dedicated to empowering diverse, young children and students with the educational opportunities necessary to succeed in college, career and life.

-In 1912, Arizona’s first state legislature enacted a provision forming the Arizona State Schools for the Deaf and the Blind (ASDB).
+In 1912, Arizona’s first state legislature enacted a provision forming ASDB.
 Henry C. White, the first principal, was appointed by Governor George W.P.
 Hunt.
-When classes first began in October of 1912 there were only 19 students who were deaf or hard of hearing.
+When classes first began in October of 1912, there were only 19 students who were deaf or hard of hearing.
 Classes were held in a converted residence on the University of Arizona (UA) campus in Tucson.
-Over the years, the school continued to grow, and eventually became a public corporation governed by a board of directors.
+Over the years, the school continued to grow and eventually became a public corporation governed by a board of directors.
 For over 100 years, ASDB has provided students with a well-rounded, high-quality education through a variety of classes, sports, extracurricular activities, events and academic programs.

-In 1987, ASDB established the first of five regional cooperatives to ensure students receive the best education possible throughout the state of Arizona.
-The five regional cooperatives are: Southeast Regional Cooperative in Tucson, Southwest Regional Cooperative in Yuma, Desert Valleys Regional Cooperative in Phoenix, Eastern Highlands Regional Cooperative in Holbrook, and North Central Regional Cooperative in Flagstaff.
-ASDB Regional Cooperatives’ services include: assistance with identification of student needs, evaluation of educational progress, specialized instruction and related services, specialized equipment and materials, implementation of accommodations and modifications in the general education program.
-ASDB Regional Cooperatives serve over 1100 students.
+In 1987, ASDB established the first regional cooperative to ensure students receive the best education possible throughout the state of Arizona.
+Itinerant Services has grown to three regions: Region I includes the Eastern Highlands, North Central and Southwest portions of the state; Region II cover the large metropolitan area of Phoenix; and Region III covers the southeast portion of the state with its office in Tucson.
+Itinerant Services provides assistance with identification of student needs, evaluation of educational progress, specialized instruction and related services, specialized equipment and materials, implementation of accommodations and modifications in the general education program.
+Itinerant Services serves over 1100 students.

-The ASDB Early Childhood and Family Education (ECFE) program has been providing services to families with deaf or hard of hearing and blind or visually impaired infants and toddlers since 1973.
-ECFE currently serves approximately 400 children and families statewide.
-The certified early childhood teachers of the deaf and the blind work in collaboration with the Arizona Early Intervention Program and regional Early Intervention Teams.
-Most of ECFE’s services are provided in natural environments (typically families’ homes) but they offer some center-based and Internet-based services as well.
+The Early Learning Program (ELP) has been providing services to families with deaf or hard of hearing and blind or visually impaired infants and toddlers since 1973 and now includes our statewide preschool programs.
+The certified teachers of the deaf and the blind work in collaboration with the Arizona Early Intervention Program and regional Early Intervention Teams.
+Most of ELP’s services to families with children birth to three are provided in natural environments (typically families’ homes), as well as some center-based and Internet-based services.